Lorna Goodison: Recognition

 In 2013, Goodison was awarded the Jamaican national honour of the Order of Distinction in the rank of Commander (CD), "for outstanding achievements in Literature and Poetry".

 In 2015, Goodison was honoured by the University of Michigan with its Shirley Verrett Award; given to "a faculty member whose work encourages the advancement of women of color in the arts", the award was created in 2011 in tribute to former University professor and renowned opera singer Shirley Verrett.

 In 2017, Goodison was invested as the second official poet laureate of Jamaica, after Mervyn Morris, becoming the first woman to hold the title.
 She marked her first Emancipation Day in the role with a poem "In Celebration of Emancipation", which commemorates the end of enslavement of African peoples in Jamaica.
 Goodison has said: "I don't think it is an accident that I was born on the first of August, and I don't think it was an accident that I was given the gift of poetry, so I take that to mean that I am to write about those people and their condition, and I will carry a burden about what they endured and how they prevailed until the day I die."

-In 2018, Yale University announced Goodison as one of eight recipient of the Windham–Campbell Literature Prize, honouring writers for their literary achievement or promise and awarding them each a US$165,000 individual prize to support their writing.
+In 2018, Yale University announced Goodison as one of eight recipients of the Windham–Campbell Literature Prize, honouring writers for their literary achievement or promise and awarding them each a US$165,000 individual prize to support their writing.

 In 2019, she was a recipient of the Queen's Gold Medal for Poetry, which was presented to her at Buckingham Palace in March 2020 (an occasion she subsequently wrote about in commemoration of the Queen's life for The Guardian).

 In 2020, Goodison was elected to the American Academy of Arts and Sciences.

 In 2022, she received an honorary doctorate (Doctor of Letters) from Durham University.

 In 2023, Goodison was honoured as a Royal Society of Literature International Writer, an annual life-long award recognising the contribution of writers across the globe to literature.